 Moving Target Ephemerides

 Using the orbital elements specified in APT and the relative positions of the guide star and the moving target, a 5th-order polynomial is constructed that describes the path of the guide star across the field of view of the Fine Guidance Sensor (FGS).
-The FGS then tracks the guide star along this path; this keeps the moving target fixed in the science instrument reference frame (see the Moving Target Observing Procedures article for more details).
-Ephemeris data will not be included in the FITS headers, but pointing information obtained every 64 ms will be included, enabling a reconstruction of the target's motion across the sky (in RA/DEC coordinates).
+The FGS then tracks the guide star along this path; this keeps the moving target fixed in the science instrument reference frame (see the Moving Target Acquisition and Tracking article for more details).
+Ephemeris data will not be included in the FITS headers, but pointing information obtained every 64 ms will be included, enabling a reconstruction of the target's motion across the sky (in RA/Dec coordinates).
 The heliocentric and observer distances will also be included in the FITS headers.

 JWST in JPL Horizons

 The observatory orbit will be updated after launch to reflect the actual launch date and the L2 halo orbit that is chosen.
 The halo orbit can differ substantially depending on launch date and course corrections, so ephemeris predictions even for main belt asteroids can be highly uncertain (up to 20') until the final JWST orbit has been determined.
 For trans-Neptunian objects, the initial ephemeris uncertainty will be around 1", but will become much smaller once the orbit of JWST is known.

 Station-keeping to maintain the observatory's orbit about the L2 point will be performed every 21 days.
 Therefore, it is expected that the updated JWST orbit from each station-keeping procedure will be sent to JPL and incorporated in Horizons roughly every 21 days.
 A description of the orbit and the station-keeping procedures can be found on the JWST Orbit page.